psidnell/ofplugins/README.md

 - ${Name}
 - ${PhoneNumber}
 - ${PizzaToppings}
+- ${NumberOfWidgets}

-There are also some special variables where the value in the form will be be provided with a default (but which you can edit) such as:
+There are also some special predefined variables where the value in the form will be be provided with a default value (but which you can edit) such as:

-- ${Date} today's date
+- ${Date} today's date.
-- ${Time} the current time
+- ${Time} the current time.

 Variable replacement occurs both in the name and note of a project and all it's tasks.